mantidproject/documents/Design/SystemTestRepoMerge.md

 * rename the real file to `EXTERNALDATA_filename.ext.%(hash)`, where `%(hash)` is the MD5 hash;
 * store the MD5 hash in a text file named `filename.ext.md5`;
 * run `git add filename.ext.md5`;
-* tell user to upload file to server (see below) or should we do it automatically?.
+* tell user to upload file to server with the appropriate name (see below).

 The alias can be setup with the command `git config --global alias.add-test-data "!bash Code/Tools/Git/git-add-test-data"`.
 It is suggested that a new `SetupForDevelopment.sh` script is created, analogous to the [VTK script](http://public.kitware.com/gitweb?p=VTK.git;a=blob;f=Utilities/SetupForDevelopment.sh), that sets up the git aliases for a developer.